Stroud: Literature

 Novelists Sue Limb, Jilly Cooper and Katie Fforde, children's authors Jamila Gavin, John Dougherty Cindy Jefferies and Clive Dale, poet Jenny Joseph, and The Guardian's food critic Matthew Fort have followed in the footsteps of the Rev. W. Awdry, and W. H. Davies and made the Stroud area their home.

-Two of its most famous sons are the authors Laurie Lee, whose most notable creation Cider with Rosie is set in the nearby Slad valley, and Booker Prize-winning author Alan Hollinghurst.
-Poets Dennis Gould, Jeff Cloves, Philip Rush, Ted Milton, Michael Horovitz, Frances Horovitz and Adam Horovitz have grown up, lived and/or live in the area.
+Author Laurie Lee's novel Cider with Rosie is set in the nearby Slad valley, and Booker Prize-winning author Alan Hollinghurst is from the town.
+Poets Dennis Gould, Ted Milton, Michael Horovitz, Frances Horovitz and Adam Horovitz have lived in the area.

 Culture

 Stroud is home to the Bardic Chair of Hawkwood, an annual competition held at Hawkwood College in May to select that year's Bard who then has the responsibility to promote the bardic arts in the Stroud area.
+The folk-rock music group The Outcast Band come from Stroud, and also regularly headline the Stroud Fringe Festival.

 Sport

-Stroud Rugby Club, founded in 1873, play in the Western Counties North league.
+Stroud Rugby Club, founded in 1873, plays in the Western Counties North league.
 Their home ground is Fromehall Park, near the town centre.

 Stroud Cricket Club is over 150 years old and plays its home games at Farmhill.
 The club has three senior teams, with the first eleven playing its cricket in the South West Premier league.

 Since 1982 Stroud Athletic Club has organised an annual half marathon which takes place in October.
 Nearly 2,500 runners, from all over the country, entered in 2007.
 Members of the club include the UK number one Olympic Marathon runner Dan Robinson.

 Stroud Swimming Club was officially formed in 1978, but can trace its origins back to 1905 when it was known as Stroud Swimming and Water Polo Club.
 In 2006 and 2007 club members made up two-thirds of the County team that finished in silver and bronze places respectively in the National Open Water Championships.

 Stroud Hockey Club was founded in 1928 and has produced some top-class hockey players including Simon Mason.
 The club has three men's teams, three women's teams and a boys Badgers and a girls Vixens team, and under 8s, 10s and 12s for rising club stars.
 The club's home ground is at Stratford Park Leisure Centre, with training on Tuesday evenings during the season.